React Native v/s Xamarin: A Cross-Platform Frameworks Standoff

 How convenient is it to hire Xamarin developers?

 Most stats suggest that there are more Xamarin openings than developers available in the job market.
 It is why finding the right Xamarin developer might be tricky for you.
-Although the cost of hiring a Xamarin developer varies based on the region and nature of projects, you can expect to pay anywhere between $20 and $50 per hour.
-In the US, the salary for a Xamarin developer ranges from $7,700 to $10,000.
+The average annual salary for Xamarin developers is $114,934 in the United States with an hourly rate of $56.25.

 However, if you already have a team of skilled C# developers, then introducing them to the Xamarin might not be a bad idea after all.
 A lot of organizations have already adopted Xamarin for this reason and so could you.